Aql Hashem: Death

-On 30 January 2000 Hizbollah finally succeeded in assassinating Col. Hashem by a remote-controlled bomb in his farm outside Debel.
-The planning and execution of the operation was filmed and broadcast by Hizbollah's own TV-station al-Manar.
-Two Hizbollah fighters, identified as "Jawad, 25 " and "Hadi, 28" were interviewed and told in detail about the operation.
+On 30 January 2000, Hezbollah finally succeeded in assassinating Hashem by a remote-controlled bomb in his farm outside Debel.
+The planning and execution of the operation was filmed and broadcast by Hezbollah's own TV-station al-Manar.
+Two Hezbollah fighters, identified as "Jawad, 25 " and "Hadi, 28" were interviewed and told in detail about the operation.

-One of the participants of the assassination was Khalid Bazzi, who would later serve as the Hizbollah commander of Bint Jbeil during the 2006 Lebanon War.
+One of the participants of the assassination was Khalid Bazzi, who would later serve as the Hezbollah commander of Bint Jbeil during the 2006 Lebanon War.
 IDF Brigadier General Efraim Sneh blamed Syria for the assassination.

-The South Lebanon Army collapsed in April 2000, less than six months after Col. Hashem's death.
+The South Lebanon Army collapsed in April 2000, less than six months after Hashem's death.
 Hundreds of former SLA officers and soldiers fled to Israel with their families.
 Those SLA members who chose to remain in Lebanon were arrested by either Hezbollah guerrillas, Amal fighters or the Internal Security Forces (ISF) and the Lebanese Army, being sentenced to varying prison terms for their crimes.
-Hashem's family fled to Israel, but his wife and two of his children later returned to Lebanon in 2013.
+Hashem's family fled to Israel, but his wife and his two children later returned to Lebanon in 2013.